magicbug/Zenith/README.md

   - Should only be used for reporting bugs or code-related issues
   - Server setup and configuration questions should not be posted as issues
   - Feature requests are welcome but may take time to implement

+- **GitHub Discussions**
+  - Primary platform for community support
+  - Ask questions about setup and configuration
+  - Share your experiences and solutions
+  - Help other users with their questions
+  - Visit [GitHub Discussions](https://github.com/magicbug/Zenith/discussions) to join the community

 - **Limited Support**
   - No guaranteed response time for issues or questions